sporkd/compass-h5bp/README.md

 * Install using gem:
 `gem install compass-h5bp`

-* Or, if you're using [Bundler](http://gembundler.com/), you can install it via `bundle install` by placing the following line in your Gemfile: `gem 'compass-h5bp'`
+* Or, if you're using [Bundler](http://gembundler.com/), you can install it via `bundle install` after placing the following line in your Gemfile: `gem 'compass-h5bp'`

 ## Usage